 The mission of HealthInfo Island is to provide timely, accurate, and accessible information on topics related to physical, emotional, and mental health.
 Information is provided through interactive displays, links to outside resources, events, and personalized assistance.

 The Consumer Health and Medical Library at HealthInfo Island helps SL residents access health information.
-Volunteer Consumer Health Librarians create personalized reading lists to help people learn more about the health-related questions they’ve asked.
+Volunteer Consumer Health Librarians create personalized reading lists to help people learn more about health-related questions.